 Contact The Game of Work

 Looking to continue the conversation with Chuck?
 Interested in reading his books?
-Find him on LinkedIn or through his consulting firm, The Game of Work
+Find him on LinkedIn or through his consulting firm, The Game of Work.

 Blue Margin helps private equity and mid-market companies quickly convert data into automated dashboards, the most efficient way to create company-wide accountability to the growth plan.
 We call it The Dashboard Effect, the title of our book and podcast.
 Our mission is to deliver breakthroughs early and often – within clients’ timeline and budget.